Annenberg Resource and Mentoring Program (ARM)

 Contact: Leticia Lozoya, director of alumni relations, firstname.lastname@example.org

 This student-to-alumni mentoring program supports students who identify as first-generation and/or BIPOC.
-A diverse and dedicated group of alumni mentors serve as advisors and role models to encourage career exploration and to discuss the professional and personal challenges facing first-gen and BIPOC students as they explore the communication and media industries.
+A diverse and dedicated group of alumni mentors serve as advisers and role models to encourage career exploration and to discuss the professional and personal challenges facing first-gen and BIPOC students as they explore the communication and media industries.

 Participants are required to check-in once a month for 30 minutes by phone or Zoom.